Inimkond: Current Issues in Anthropology and Beyond

 Tallinn University, Estonia

-This seminar series features speakers from anthropology and related fields, and fosters discussion of their research with a transdisciplinary audience.
+The series of seminars "Inimkond/Humankind - Current Issues in Anthropology and Beyond" features speakers from anthropology and related fields, and fosters discussion of their research with an interdisciplinary audience.
 It aims to contribute to the culture of academic scholarship and debate at Tallinn University.
-Speakers include both local researchers and guests from a variety of disciplinary backgrounds and with various takes on anthropological theory and methods.
-Presentations in the seminar series will be of interest to staff and students in anthropology, cultural theory, sociology, and history, among others.
+Speakers include local researchers as well as guests from a variety of background disciplines including those with different interpretations of anthropological theory and methodology.
+Presentations in the seminar series will be of particular interest to staff and students in anthropology, cultural theory, sociology, and history.